paulosuzart/paulosuzart.github.io/_posts/2021-11-24-my-time-with-zio.md

 In my opinion, they can grow as strong and big as Spring and become the go-to ecosystem if you want to use Scala in production.
 Good luck, folks!

 As usual, you find the complete code in my [github](https://github.com/paulosuzart/zio-example).
+You just need a local Kafka cluster with a topic named `leases` to make it work.